Phize/modx-096-plugin-datetimepicker/readme.en.txt

 Introduction
 ------------

-Datepicker plugin is the plugin replaces default datepicker.
+DateTimepicker plugin is the plugin replaces default datetimepicker.

 In 'Edit document' page,
-when you click calendar icon as usual, new datepicker is shown.
+when you click calendar icon as usual, new datetimepicker is shown.

 Now, you can pick up a date without opening new window/tab.